element-hq/element-desktop/README.md

 Close Element:

-On Windows go to task bar (bottom right), click on show hidden icons (the arrow that shows upwards).
+On Windows go to task bar (bottom right, see [here](https://photos.app.goo.gl/sv3LsdB2qKZU4Uu56)), click on show hidden icons (the arrow that shows upwards).

 On macOS open Element then click on file on the top left of the screen and  click on quit.